 What Career Progression Will I Have As A Personal Trainer?

-If you want to delve more into the nutrition side of personal training, a Level 4 Sports Nutrition Course is a valuable skill to add to your belt.
+If you want to delve more into the nutrition side of personal training, a Level 4 Sports Nutrition Course is a valuable qualification to add to your belt.

 After qualifying, you should have an extensive knowledge of macros and micros, nutritional legislation, specialist diets and how to meal prep.
 You’ll also have a deep understanding of the relationship between nutrition and physical activity, allowing you to tailor nutrition programmes to your clients’ specific needs.

-Whilst it involves much of the same roles and responsibilities of a personal trainer (such as motivating clients), this qualification allows you to give nutrition advice to your clients too.
+Whilst this role involves much of the same roles and responsibilities of a personal trainer (such as training clients) it also allows you to create custom meal plans, that compliment the client’s tailored workout programme.

 Many of the roles and responsibilities of a personal trainer will overlap with your sports massage qualification, such as carrying out an initial assessment and working on a 1-on-1 basis.
 This is one of the reasons that it is a perfect progression for a qualified PT.